 It seems not only does a vegetarian diet assist with weight loss, it also appears to affect our metabolism because of the type of fat that is lost.

-The study involved randomly assigning two groups of individuals with Type 2 Diabetes, (Diabetes Mellitus), to either a standard low-calorie diet or a vegetarian diet.
+The study involved randomly assigning two groups of individuals with Type 2 diabetes to either a standard low-calorie diet or a vegetarian diet.

-Both diets involved calorie restriction of 500 calories a day.
+Both diets involved calorie restriction to 500 calories a day.

 The vegetarian diet - which was chiefly vegan apart from a portion of low fat yoghurt per day - was comprised of nuts, fruits, grains, legumes and leafy vegetables.

 It contained around 60% carbohydrate, 25% fat and 15% protein.